-Today we hiked up and over Spider Gap via the Lyman Lakes Trail and Spider Gap Snowfield Route, near the Upper Lyman Lakes and Lyman Glacier, climbing up a snow-filled chute and glissading down the Spider Glacier.
+Today we climbed up and over Spider Gap.
+We started on the Lyman Lakes Trail, hiking alongside the Upper Lyman Lakes and Lyman Glacier, and then we followed the Spider Gap Snowfield Route, climbing up a snow-filled chute and glissading down the Spider Glacier.
 It was a short, yet challenging and beautiful hike.

-We packed everything, ate some breakfast, and started hiking.
+It was already sunny by the time we crawled out of the tent.
+But we got down to business once we got started.
+We packed everything rapidly, ate some breakfast, and started hiking.
 The air was cool, the sky was clear, and there was a gentle breeze from the west.
 We re-joined the Lyman Lakes Trail and headed south, downhill off the ridge toward the Upper Lyman Lakes.
 It felt good to hike downhill, but we knew it wouldn’t last.
 Spider Gap, at 7100 feet elevation, was about a thousand feet higher than the basin, and it looked like half of the climb would be on snow.
 Snow!
 That was exciting.
 This day seemed certain to become one of the “highlight” days of our trek.

 We hiked past the side-trail to the official campsite, and saw the two men we’d met yesterday.
 They were still packing up their gear, so we figured that we’d be the first ones to hit the snow slope.
 It looked like they were just as lazy waking up as we were.